-Cat & Dog Teeth Cleaning Animal Dentistry Services
+Cat & Dog Teeth Cleaning in DeRidder and Leesville, LA Animal Dentistry Services

 Dental care for animals is incredibly important for their long-term health and well-being.
 At both of our locations, we offer cat and dog teeth cleaning, but at Hayes Veterinary Hospital in DeRidder, LA, we also offer dental services for horses.
 Healthy teeth and gums contribute significantly to overall health, making dentistry a vital part of preventative care.